ArduCAM/RaspberryPi/Multi_Camera_Adapter/Multi_Adapter_Board_2Channel/readme.md

 ## C++ version code

-This demo supports Both cameras display at the same time
+This example demonstrates to run two cameras and make them looks at the same time

 * Install the opencv library
 ```Bash